kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. The posterior scrotal nerve

 #### Answer: C. The pelvic splanchnic nerve - *FALSE* = B. The inferior rectal nerve - TRUE
-- The anal canal below the pectinate line is supplied by the inferior rectal nerve (S2, S3, S4) and is responsible for the transmission of pain sensation.
-Anal fissure is caused by the rupture of one of the anal valves, usually by the passage of dry hard stool in someone who is constipated.
-Each valve is lined by mucous membrane above and skin below.
-As a result of skin involvement, the condition is extremely painful and associated with marked spasm of the anal sphincters.
+- Anal Canal below pectinate line is supplied by *Inferior Rectal Nerve* (S2, S3, S4)
+	- It is responsible for transmission of pain sensation
+- Anal fissure is caused by rupture of one of anal valves
+	- Usually by passage of dry hard stool in someone who is constipated
+- Each valve is lined by mucous membrane above and skin below
+- As a result of skin involvement, condition is extremely painful
+	- Associated with marked spasm of anal sphincters

 ### Q1.29
 A junior house officer is assisting repair of an inguinal hernia for the first time.
 The consultant asks him to identify the roof of the inguinal canal.
 The roof of the inguinal canal is formed by:

-	A. Aponeurosis of the external oblique - F
+	A. Aponeurosis of the external oblique
-	B. A lacunar ligament - F
+	B. A lacunar ligament
-	C. Reflected inguinal ligament - F
+	C. Reflected inguinal ligament
-	D. Union of the transversalis fascia with the inguinal ligament - F
+	D. Union of the transversalis fascia with the inguinal ligament
 	E. Arched fibres of internal oblique and transversus abdominis

 #### Answer: E. Arched fibres of internal oblique and transversus abdominis - TRUE